 John Gilkes is a seasoned forensic accountant and retired principal from Deloitte, and has more than twenty years experience in asset tracing and recovery and in the management and conduct of financial/fraud investigations involving wire transfer fraud, bribery/corruption, and extortion.

 Robert Etnyre practices law with the firm of Royston Rayzor in Houston.
 His practice areas include admiralty and maritime law, business and commercial litigation, and insurance coverage and litigation.
 In addition to a busy legal practice, Mr. Etnyre is involved in pro bono legal services, representing hundreds of asylum seekers without cost in federal courts, appellate courts, and the Board of Immigration Appeals.
 He was recognized by the State Bar of Texas for his outstanding pro bono legal services to the poor as the 2002 recipient of the prestigious Frank J. Scurlock Award.

 Michael Ruhlman is a New York Times bestselling author , home cook and entrepreneur.
 He has written 21 books of mostly nonfiction, including Walk on Water: The Miracle of Saving Children’s Lives.

 Despite such renown, Mr. Ruhlman says that his greatest professional accomplishment of which he is most proud is having profiled the “soul-crushing, diamond-making stress” of pediatric cardiac surgery.

-Our Board of Directors comprises individuals who represent the wide array of interests in pediatric cardiac care.
-We hand-select the innovators, disrupters, optimists, and movers-and-shakers that are dedicated to the care of the holistic care of CCHD families.
+Our Board of Directors comprises accomplished individuals who represent the wide array of interests in pediatric cardiac care.
+We hand-select the innovators, disrupters and optimists, all dedicated to the improved care of CCHD families.